N3ar/skytunes_be/README.md

 ## Installation Scripts
-FFmpeg installation script: run with sudo to install ffmpeg and dependencies on ubuntu 14.04 Trusty sudo . ./ffmpeg-install-scriptname getID3 installation script: run with sudo to install getID3 to /opt sudo ./getID3-install-scriptname
+FFmpeg installation script: run with sudo to install ffmpeg and dependencies on ubuntu 14.04 Trusty sudo ./ffmpeg-install-scriptname

-## Script to downsample file
+  ---- if that doesn't work right due to cd behavior in shell scripts: sudo . ./ffmpeg-install-scriptname

+## Downsample Music
 *In progress*
 Planned script functionality:
 - Audio file --passed to--> getID3 --meta determines downsampling--> FFmpeg --downsampled files labeled and saved--|
+  - TODO: File distribution
+  - TODO: Finish and test console commands called
+  - TODO: File name sanity check to prevent exploit via filename

+## Upload Script
+*In progress*

+## Determine client bandwidth from server
+*In progress*
-  - TODO: Metadata from getID3 needs to be saved or passed to appropriate handler
+TODO: Script being adapted needs to be altered to fit our usecase.
-  - TODO: File distribution via vsync

 ## External Extentions
 FFmpeg: Script used to downsample audio files